kevin082001/football-sim/README.md

 In football-sim, you can become the manager of one of many clubs from around the globe.<br>
 The game contains the first division of EVERY country as well as lower divisions for a few countries.

-I started this project because I wasn't 100% happy with the leagues included in FIFA (missing leagues, only 2 or 3 players in some leagues)
+I started this project because I wasn't 100% happy with the leagues included in FIFA (missing leagues, only a few players/clubs for smaller leagues)

 ## This project / Future plans
 This project is a terminal / console application, so there will be no graphics at all.